Tozex/Smart-Contract-Library/README.md

 - Possibility to set up a dealline confirmation parameter for an outside transaction
 - The Multisig Vault is adding the support of ERC721/ERC1155 non Fungible tokens.
 - Goverance features :
-    - Co signers cannot be removed by anyone when the Multisig contract is deployed
+    - Co signers cannot be removed by the owner
-    - Owner can update a co signer wallet if the co signer grant it by a confirmation.
+    - Owner is not a Co signer & cannot add new Co signers
-    - Owner cannot add new co signers when the contract is deployed
+    - Any Co signer can update his wallet by asking the confirmations to other co signers.